Last revised: October 6, 2022

 It was announced that as of September 1, 2016 the Electro-Motive Diesel name would be removed from Progress Rail's corporate holdings according to a Trains Newswire article dated August 31, 2016.
 Officially, the company noted the following changes would be carried out:

 The formal removal of the EMD corporate name means that after nearly a century of building rail cars and locomotives the legendary builder will cease to exist as a business entity.

 During its time in the business, EMD nearly single-handedly ceased the reign of steam, unveiled countless classics, conceived dozens of famous liveries, and saved the industry millions annually in direct and indirect maintenance costs.

-It will continue to exist only as a branding name for Progressive Rail's new locomotive models.
+It will continue to exist only as a branding name for Progress Rail's new locomotive models.